structured-query-language/structured-query-language.github.io/system$ngram_search.md

 # Searching for objects across Databases in Snowflake

 Snowflake's `INFORMATION_SCHEMA` provides a metadata access to all the objects in a Database.
-You can look for TABLES, SCHEMAs etc. However the `INFORMATION_SCHEMA` is at the Database level i.e. you have to query the `INFORMATION_SCHEMA` of a `DATABASE`.
+You can look for TABLES, SCHEMAs etc. However the `INFORMATION_SCHEMA` is at the Database level i.e. you can only search at the Database level.

-What if you need to find objects like tables and you want to look across all the databases?
+What if you need to find objects across all the databases in your Snowflake?
 Snowflake provides an easy way to achieve this using the `system$ngram_search` Function in Snowflake.

 ## system$ngram_search Syntax